LivingGarden/LivingGarden.github.io/problem.md

 	<figcaption>"Sakurajima at Sunset" by Kimon Berlin - originally posted to Flickr as Sakurajima at Sunset.
 Licensed under CC BY-SA 2.0 via Wikimedia Commons.</figcaption>
 </figure>

 This presents a problem for disaster management agencies who stuggle to mitigate the risks volcanoes pose to local populations.
-In order to plan for the eventuality of a volcanic eruption some basic information is essential.
-Where are the buildings, roads and other infrastructure in relation to the hazard.
+In order to plan for the eventuality of a volcanic eruption some basic information is essential; where are the buildings, roads and other infrastructure in relation to the hazard.

-Basic information about the built environment helps transition a general idea that a volcano poses a danger to a specific characterization of the risks involved and a better context for formulated plans to respond to volcanic hazards.
+Data about the built environment helps transition a general idea about the danger a volcano poses to specific characterizations of the risks involved and a better context for formulating response plans.
+When available this kind of data is useful in many different ways and at different stages of emergency management.

+When updated population estimates are not available the number of buildings can be used to estimate the number of people at risk from a particular volcanic hazard, something that is very useful to know before the onset of a disaster.
+At risk population estimates are often used as inputs to many emergency planning decisions; for instance in proportioning budgets or prepositioning aid supplies.

+Another pre disaster use case for basic infrastructure data is in highlighting specifically what is at risk.
+For years USAID has worked with USGS and local scientific agencies to develop and implement sophisticated software used for modelling some of the hazards related to active Volcanoes.
+These sofware have be